Cyber-Sam33/react-videogame-hub/README.md

 ## Overview

-My Video Game Hub app has been created using React.
-Users can search for new, old and retro video games by genre, platform and title.
-Games are rated and displayed for the user to explore with emojis linked to overall user-ratings.
-A dark mode feature is available to the user at the click of a button.
+This Video Game Hub web application has been created using React, Chakra UI, RAWG API and a mobile-first design approach.

+Users can search for new, old and retro video games by using the search bar or drop-down menus.
+Games are rated and displayed for the user to explore by title, genre and emojis are displayed linked to overall user-ratings.
+Also, dark mode feature is available to the user at the click of a button.

 ## Landing Page